-The No. 17/17 Florida Gators (4-2, 3-1 SEC) got manhandled by the more physical No. 10/11 LSU Tigers (6-1, 3-1 SEC), falling 17-6 on the road at Tiger Stadium in Baton Rouge, FL.
+The No. 22/22 Florida Gators (4-3, 3-2 SEC) were embarrassed by the explosive No. 14/14 Missouri Tigers (7-0, 3-0 SEC), falling 36-17 on the road at Farout Field in Columbia, MO.
 After the tough loss, Florida head coach Will Muschamp met with the media to provide some of his thoughts on his team and its defeat.

 HISTORY / STREAKS / STATS

-» The Gators are 1-4 in their last five games against ranked opponents, beating Florida State in 2012 but falling to Georgia, Louisville, Miami and LSU all since Oct.
+» The Gators are now 1-5 in their last six games against ranked opponents, beating Florida State in 2012 but falling to Georgia, Louisville, Miami, LSU and Mizzou all since Oct.
 27, 2012.

-» The Gators have forced at least one turnover in 17-straight games.
+» UF forced at least one turnover in 17-straight games.

-» The Gators did not sack the opposing quarterback once, the first time that has happened in 2013.
+» The Gators did not sack the opposing quarterback once for the second-straight week.

-» Florida committed at least eight penalties in a game for the fourth time this season.
-It’s also the fourth time the Gators lost 70+ yards in a game due to penalties.
-Two of those four contests ended as losses.
+» The Gators committed at least eight penalties in a game for the fifth time this season.
+Three of those five contests ended as losses.

 » UF was held to 2.8 yards per carry and under 150 team rushing yards for the second-straight game and third time overall this season (two losses).

 » Florida registered a season-high eight pass defenses.